Porter Craig

-William Porter Craig (October 24, 1888 – ?) was an American football and basketball coach.
-He was the seventh head football at Ottawa University in Ottawa, Kansas, serving for two seasons, from 1913 to 1914, and compiling a record of 5–7–2.
+William Porter Craig (October 24, 1888 – ?) was an American college football and college basketball coach.
+He served as the head football at Ottawa University in Ottawa, Kansas for two seasons, from 1913 to 1914, compiling a record of 5–7–2.
 Craig also coached basketball at Ottawa for two seasons.
 Earlier, he was a prominent track athlete with the Kansas City Athletic Club.

 In 1915, Craig accepted a position with the YMCA organization at Stockton, California.